Leading Active Campaigns

 Montana

 • Crown of the Continent Wild and Scenic RiversThe rivers and streams of the Crown of the Continent region of Montana flow from or near the Bob Marshall Wilderness and Glacier National Park and support thriving fish and wildlife communities and a bustling recreation economy.
 Overall, 325 miles on 23 streams in the Flathead and Clark Fork river headwaters are deserving of Wild and Scenic River protections.
-Originally proposed for designation as a package along with the Montana Headwaters Legacy Act, these two campaigns were separated.
-Legislation has not yet been drafted and community support is still being garnered.
+Originally proposed for designation as a package along with the Montana Headwaters Legacy Act, these two campaigns were separated, and advocates are focused on protecting rivers in the Bozeman and Big Sky, Montana, area.

 Recent Successes

-Although a broad-scale public lands and waters package did not materialize during the previous session, the Wild and Scenic Rivers Coalition celebrates the successes of our member organizations, partners, and Congressional Champions in enacting these laws:
+Although a broad-scale public lands and waters package did not materialize during the 118th Congress to add to the list below, the Wild and Scenic Rivers Coalition celebrates the past successes of our member organizations, partners, and Congressional Champions in enacting these laws:

 • Designations